Limits on drug coverage

 On this page

-The limits described below help us track drug usage, safety, and costs.
+The limits described below help us track drug use, safety, and costs.
 Drugs may be added to any of these programs at any time.

-For complete information, read the "Limits on Your Prescription Drug Coverage" section in your certificate of coverage.
+For complete information, including additional limits, read the "Limits on your prescription drug coverage" section in your certificate of coverage.

-Some medications require preauthorization to determine whether the medication meets medical necessity and appropriateness criteria or the plan will not cover them.
+Some medications require preauthorization to determine whether they are medically necessary and meet criteria, or the plan will not cover them.

 You can find out if your drug requires preauthorization by calling Washington State Rx Services at 1-888-361-1611 or by checking the UMP Preferred Drug List.
 You and your prescribing provider can also find the coverage criteria for your drug.